The Lapse Problem

 Policies and a Compensation System Designed for Policy Failure

-As discussed in the Mission Statement, investment-oriented life insurance policies (“LIIS”) rarely fulfill the goals of the people who buy them because the policies do not “persist,” meaning that they do not remain in force until the death of the insured, and therefore the policy’s the amount of money that the insurance company must pay if the insured dies while the policy is in force, usually calculated after deduction of any fees due to the insurance compan click for more is never paid.
+As discussed in the Mission Statement, investment-oriented life insurance policies (“LIIS”) rarely fulfill the goals of the people who buy them because the policies do not “persist,” meaning that they do not remain in force until the death of the insured, and therefore the policy’s death benefit is never paid.
 Consumers buy the policies in the hope of being able to draw tax-free income from the policy to support them in retirement or for other uses.
 But a policy cannot deliver any tax benefits if it does not persist, and, in fact, there may be severe tax consequences to the policyholder if the policy terminates before the death of the insured and policy loans are outstanding.
 An LIIS policy that fails to persist should be considered a failed policy.
 By this standard, failure rates for LIIS (80-90%) indicate that the insurance marketplace is not serving consumers well.

 The Lure of Tax-Free Retirement Income: Insurance companies and agents who sell LIIS heavily market the idea that LIIS policies can deliver tax benefits that make it a good investment for people who are saving for retirement.
 Popular books such as Patrick Kelly’s “Tax-Free Retirement” and the “Missed Fortune” books by Douglas Andrew extoll the supposed virtues of LIIS and claim that readers would be better off investing in LIIS than IRA’s or 401(k)’s.
 Agents often troll for customers by combining a retirement investment pitch or “seminar” with dinner at a nice restaurant.
 The lure of tax-free retirement income is a powerful one – and there is some truth in the lure because life insurance is indeed favored by the tax laws.
-Death benefits paid under an insurance policy are not generally subject to income tax, the amount of money that is held in the savings account feature of a life insurance policy (other than a Term Policy, since term policies generally do not have a savings account fe click for more built up inside a policy is not taxed while the policy is in force, and policy loans are not considered taxable as long as the policy remains in force.
+Death benefits paid under an insurance policy are not generally subject to income tax, accumulated cash value built up inside a policy is not taxed while the policy is in force, and policy loans are not considered taxable as long as the policy remains in force.